报告题目:Plasmonic Nanostructures for SERS Biosensing and Optoelectronic Devices

 报告内容:

-Dr. Yu’s research focuses on pla**onic nanostructures and semiconductor nanomaterials for the applications in chemical and biological sensors and optoelectronics devices.
-They utilize an integrated computational and experimental approach to design plamonic nanostructures with novel properties, to understand material growth and processing mechani**s, and ultimately to make devices with superior performance.
+Dr. Yu’s research focuses on plasmonic nanostructures and semiconductor nanomaterials for the applications in chemical and biological sensors and optoelectronics devices.
+They utilize an integrated computational and experimental approach to design plamonic nanostructures with novel properties, to understand material growth and processing mechanisms, and ultimately to make devices with superior performance.
 The challenges for SERS-based biosensing and their approaches to tackle the challenges by developing new SERS-active substrates and unique surface chemistry were discussed.
-Based on the understanding of physical origins that pla**on resonances generate, they developed novel quasi-3D pla**onic nanostructures arrays (Q3D-PNAs) with tunable strength and location of the strongest local electric fields (i.e., hot spots) and long-range SERS (LR-SERS) substrates with extended strong electric field, which allows the optimal detections of **all and large ****ytes.
-They further functionalized the SERS-active substrate surfaces with probe/attraction molecules mixed with non-fouling molecules/polymers to enable sensitive, specific and dynamic detection of **all molecules with weak Raman signals or cations that have no Raman signals.
-Then she will briefly talk about their recent research on developing transparent pla**onic metal electrodes to replace ITO for organic bulk-heterojunction (BHJ) photovoltaic devices and UV photodetectors.
+Based on the understanding of physical origins that plasmon resonances generate, they developed novel quasi-3D plasmonic nanostructures arrays (Q3D-PNAs) with tunable strength and location of the strongest local electric fields (i.e., hot spots) and long-range SERS (LR-SERS) substrates with extended strong electric field, which allows the optimal detections of small and large analytes.
+They further functionalized the SERS-active substrate surfaces with probe/attraction molecules mixed with non-fouling molecules/polymers to enable sensitive, specific and dynamic detection of small molecules with weak Raman signals or cations that have no Raman signals.
+Then she will briefly talk about their recent research on developing transparent plasmonic metal electrodes to replace ITO for organic bulk-heterojunction (BHJ) photovoltaic devices and UV photodetectors.